A Survey of Protocol Fuzzing: Background

 \subsection{Types of Protocols}

 Protocols can be classified from various perspectives, such as functionality, the accessibility of their specifications, and their alignment with the layers of the OSI network reference model, as shown in Fig. \ref{fig.types}.

-From a functional standpoint, protocols exhibit a broad spectrum of varieties, each tailored to fulfill unique operational objectives.
-For instance, security protocols are primarily designed to ensure the integrity and confidentiality of data, exemplified by TLS \cite{tlsdoc} and DTLS (Datagram Transport Layer Security) \cite{dtlsdoc}.
-Routing protocols, such as BGP (Border Gateway Protocol), are dedicated to efficiently managing the routes that data packets traverse across the network.
-Furthermore, application protocols, like HTTP (Hypertext Transfer Protocol) for web services and SMTP (Simple Mail Transfer Protocol) for email, are specialized to enable specific functionalities at the application layer.
+From a functional point of view, protocols exhibit a broad spectrum of varieties, each tailored to fulfill unique operational objectives.
+For example, security protocols are designed primarily to ensure the integrity and confidentiality of data, as exemplified by TLS \cite{tlsdoc} and DTLS (Datagram Transport Layer Security) \cite{dtlsdoc}.
+Routing protocols, such as BGP (Border Gateway Protocol), are dedicated to efficiently managing the routes of data packets traversing the network.
+Furthermore, application protocols, such as HTTP (Hypertext Transfer Protocol) for web services and SMTP (Simple Mail Transfer Protocol) for email, are specialized to enable specific functionalities at the application layer.

-When considering the availability of protocol specifications, a distinction is drawn between \textit{open protocols} and \textit{proprietary protocols}. \textit{Open protocols}, like TCP, have publicly accessible specifications, allowing for widespread scrutiny and implementation.
+When considering the availability of protocol specifications, a distinction is drawn between \textit{open protocols} and \textit{proprietary protocols}. \textit{Open protocols}, like TCP, have publicly accessible specifications, allowing widespread scrutiny and implementation.
 In contrast, \textit{proprietary protocols} such as Microsoft's RDP (Remote Desktop Protocol) \cite{rdpdoc}, are governed by individual entities, with specifications that are not fully public.
 The availability of protocol specifications is crucial for various stages of fuzzing, such as crafting inputs, constructing state machines, and detecting bugs.
-It is important to clarify that the classification into \textit{open} and \textit{proprietary} pertains solely to the availability of specifications, and is independent of the accessibility of source codes for protocol implementations.
+It is important to clarify that the classification into \textit{open} and \textit{proprietary} pertains solely to the availability of specifications and is independent of the accessibility of source codes for protocol implementations.

 Regarding the statefulness, protocols are bifurcated into stateful and stateless categories.
-Stateful protocols, such as TLS \cite{ccs16-tlsattacker,sec15-tlsstatefuzzing} and TCP \cite{ndss18-tcpcongestion}, necessitate multiple interaction rounds.
-Stateless protocols, like UDP and HTTP, do not maintain state information across requests.
+Stateful protocols, such as TLS \cite{ccs16-tlsattacker,sec15-tlsstatefuzzing} and TCP \cite{ndss18-tcpcongestion}, require multiple rounds of interaction.
+Stateless protocols, such as UDP and HTTP, do not maintain state information across requests.